dssg/MLinPractice/README.md

 - **Tuesday, September 9: Data Exploration**
    You're all familiar with the concept and practice of data exploration.
-In this session, we'll 1) learn about the use of data exploration in ML projects and 2) apply those ideas to the class project.
+In this session, we'll learn about the use of data exploration in ML projects and apply those ideas to the class project.
+  Most of this session will be focused on team presentations on the data exploration assignment (see canvas).

-- **Thursday, September 11: Analytical Formulation and Baselines**
+- **Thursday, September 11**
+  #### Analytical Formulation and Baselines
    In this session, we’ll discuss the analytical formulation of applied projects.
 Distinct from the initial scoping, a true analytical formulation of your problem can only come after you have developed